 Whether you’re single or married, going out on a date can be expensive – especially if you only think in terms of the traditional “dinner and a show” type date night.
 (Love is grand, but should it really cost a grand to spend some quality time with your sweetie?)
 What follows are ideas for free and cheap activities you could do on a date in Wichita.

-- Mix and match the ideas below to come up with a fantastic, low-cost date.
-You’ll never have to do the same thing twice!
+- Mix and match the ideas below and you’ll never have to do the same thing twice!

-- If you have kids, babysitting adds to the cost of going out.
-Try this: If you have friends with kids about the same age as yours, ask them if they would be interested in taking turns watching the kids.
-We did this with a group of four couples!
-Every month, one couple would have all the kids over to play together while the other three couples went out for date night.
+- If you have kids, trade off babysitting with friends!
+We did this with a group of four couples: Each month one of the couples would have all the kids over to play together while the other three couples went out for date night.
 The next time, it would be a different couple’s turn to take the kids.
 Our kids loved it and looked forward to date-night almost as much as we did!